nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/nrf5340_gs.rst

 On your computer, install `nRF Connect for Desktop`_.
 After installing and starting the application, install the Programmer app.

-You must also install a terminal emulator, such as :ref:`PuTTY <putty>` or the nRF Terminal, which is part of the `nRF Connect for Visual Studio Code`_ extension.
+You must also install a terminal emulator, such as `nRF Connect Serial Terminal`_, the nRF Terminal (part of the `nRF Connect for Visual Studio Code`_ extension), or PuTTY. nRF Connect Serial Terminal is the recommended method for :ref:`nrf5340_gs_connecting`.
-The steps detailed in :ref:`nrf5340_gs_connecting` use PuTTY, but any terminal emulator will work.

 On your mobile device, install the `nRF Connect for Mobile`_ application from the corresponding application store.